3 min read

 Health Canada Shifts to Fully Built Cannabis Licenses

-Even though Canada has legalized recreational marijuana, the licensing for private cannabis businesses has been slow to roll out causing problems for both retailers and cultivators.
-Health Canada recently made some policy changes that should reduce the turnaround time for licensing.
-Moving forward they will only consider applicants who have a “fully built site” to show regulatory officials everything is in place to begin business once the license is issued.
+Even though Canada had legalized recreational marijuana, licensing for private cannabis businesses rolled out slowly, which caused problems for both retailers and cultivators.
+In 2019, Health Canada made several policy changes to reduce the turnaround time.
+Going forward, the agency would only consider applicants with a “fully built site” that could show officials everything was in place to begin business once a license was issued.

 Lack of Evidence

-In Ontario there have been several stores who won licenses via the license lottery, but have failed to open on time or are still in the process.
-This has led to frustration for many cannabis business owners who have a fully scaled business but no license to operate.
-The new licensing policy shifts more to a merit based licensing system favoring those cannabis businesses that are already built and ready to make sales.
+In Ontario, several stores had won licenses through the license lottery but failed to open on time, or were still in the process.
+As a result, many owners grew frustrated, having a fully scaled business yet no license to operate.
+The new policy therefore shifted toward a merit-based system that favored businesses already built and ready to make sales.

-The new policy is effective immediately and is in direct response to a recent report conducted by Health Canada.
-The report finds that, “more than 70 percent of applicants who successfully passed Health Canada’s initial paper-based review of their application over the past three years have not yet submitted their evidence package to demonstrate to the Department that they have a built facility that meets the regulatory requirements.”
+The new policy took effect immediately.
+Moreover, it came in direct response to a recent Health Canada report.
+That report found that “more than 70 percent of applicants who successfully passed Health Canada’s initial paper-based review of their application over the past three years have not yet submitted their evidence package to demonstrate to the Department that they have a built facility that meets the regulatory requirements.”

 Cannabis Licensing Policy

-Cannabis industry insiders have mixed feelings about the new licensing policy from Health Canada seeing both pros and cons.
-Ottawa cannabis lawyer Trina Fraser notes that “If Health Canada is making these changes so it can significantly speed up the process of licensing, then that’s good.
+Industry insiders had mixed feelings about the change, seeing both pros and cons.
+For example, Ottawa cannabis lawyer Trina Fraser noted, “If Health Canada is making these changes so it can significantly speed up the process of licensing, then that’s good.
 But if this is going to make it harder for new producers to begin growing, I’m not sure if it is going to help with the shortage issue.”

-As of May 2019, Health Canada issued 177 licenses to cannabis businesses in various stages of building.
-Each business includes more than 600,000 square meters of cannabis cultivation space.
-Their statement provided some insight into the policy change saying, “Building on changes made in 2017 and 2018.
+As of May 2019, Health Canada had issued 177 licenses to cannabis businesses at various stages of building.
+Together, these businesses covered more than 600,000 square meters of cultivation space.
+The agency’s statement offered some insight into the change, saying, “Building on changes made in 2017 and 2018.
 The new approach responds to feedback from applicants about the time it can take to become licensed and the fact that there is now a larger number of applicants seeking to enter a growing and maturing legal market.”

 Licensing Delays

-The end goal is to speed up the amount of time it takes to issue the licenses so that businesses can begin operations, but redressing the application review process is tying up a significant amount of resources.
-This could possibly prolong the licensing even more for those submitting more complete applications.
+The end goal was to shorten the time needed to issue licenses so businesses could begin operations.
+However, reworking the review process tied up significant resources.
+As a result, it could actually prolong licensing for those submitting more complete applications.

-Not to mention the hundreds of applications Health Canada must sort through using a high-level review.
-If the cannabis business does qualify for a license they must then build out their facilities and get back in line at which point the department will review the materials in detail, “in priority based on the original application date.”
-In the short term, this likely to lead to more frustration but hopefully will help speed up licensing for those businesses who are heavily invested.
+Health Canada also had to sort through hundreds of applications using a high-level review.
+If a business qualified, it then had to build out its facilities and rejoin the queue.
+At that point, the department would review the materials in detail, “in priority based on the original application date.”
+In the short term, this likely led to more frustration.
+Even so, it was meant to speed up licensing for heavily invested businesses.